 - If this band turns a brownish color, the decay has progressed to the next stage.

-- Advanced decay has taken over when the teeth turn a brownish/black color with a stumpy appearance.
+- Advanced decay takes over when the teeth turn brownish/black and stumpy.

 At AstaDent Clinic Turkey, we have highly skilled Dentists in the Dental treatments field.
 In addition to the experienced medical crew and the Clinic, which is equipped with advanced technologies.
 Click here to get an appointment for a free consultation.

 Tooth decay is a result of a lot of different factors.
 If you want to protect your little ones from having rotten teeth, you must avoid these causes: